Spinnaker is an open source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.

 The base resource, the Server Group, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is associated with a Load Balancer and a Security Group.
-When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes replica sets).
+When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes pods).

 Server groups follow the application-stack-detail-version naming convention.

 You can define Clusters, which are logical groupings of Server Groups in Spinnaker.
 These groups are based on the application-stack-detail naming convention.

 Applications are logical groupings of Clusters in Spinnaker from the application-stack-detail naming convention.